Cambridge Healthtech Instituteの初開催

 Sherly Mosessian, PhD, CSO, SOFIE

 Fibroblast Activation Protein has emerged as a promising target of radiopharmaceuticals in imaging and therapy.
 Here we discuss the current state of FAP targeting for imaging in gastrointestinal cancers.
-In addition,
+In addition, we will highlight the latest clinical development and regulatory efforts with [18F]FAPI-74 in the United States.

 4:00 pmIce Cream Break in the Exhibit Hall with Poster Viewing